TNO/Rejuvenation-Ada/README.md

-# Rejuvenation Library
+# Rejuvenation

-The Rejuvenation Library enables analysis and manipulation of Ada code based on concrete patterns.
+The Rejuvenation library enables analysis and manipulation of Ada code based on concrete patterns.
-Both find- and replace-functionality are based on the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of the concrete patterns.
+Analysis and manipulation is based on the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of Ada and hence is insensitive for layout and the presence of comments.
-Placeholders are allowed in these concrete patterns.
+Both find- and replace-functionality are specified in concrete Ada patterns extended with Placeholders.

 ## placeholders